-FutureLearn is a new initiative from the Open University, in partnership with 23 leading universities, the British Council, British Museum and British Library.The aim is to connect learners from across the globe with educators and with each other.
+FutureLearn is an online learning platform, an initiative by the Open University, in partnership with 23 leading universities, the British Council, British Museum and British Library to provide learning opportunities that let you:

 How does it work?

 All FutureLearn courses are free of charge and are taught in English.
 Most courses require around 2–4 hours study per week and last six to ten weeks.
 There are also some short courses lasting two or three weeks.

 There are no formal exams, but once you finish the course, you can share a public version of your progress page as evidence of what you’ve learnt.

 Whether you are interested in physics or psychology, information technology or history, ecology or marketing, you will find a course to interest you!